-Hamlet's seventh and last soliloquy falls in Act 4, Scene 4.
+Hamlet's seventh and final soliloquy falls in Act 4, Scene 4.

 The scene develops when Prince Hamlet, on his way to England, sees Fortinbras, who is leading his army through Denmark to capture some part of Poland, a small territory which, according to the captain, “hath in it no profit, but the name.”